 Asalaamu Alaikum warakmatulahi taala wa barakatuh.

-We are working to address a myriad of problems affecting our educational system.
-High dropout rates of our learners, lack of access to education services especially in the remote areas of the Bangsamoro, including many IP communities, and poor teacher management processes, are just a few of the issues that we need to address.
+At present, the Ministry of Basic Higher and Technical Education is working to address a myriad of problems affecting our educational system.
+High dropout rates of our learners, lack of access to education services (especially in the remote areas of the Bangsamoro), weak to nonexistent school facilities, ineffective teacher management processes are just a few of the issues that we need to resolve in this transition period.

 Given the magnitude of challenges faced by the Ministry, also exacerbated by the negative impact of the armed conflict, we must maximize all available resources and pursue solutions that are strategic and comprehensive.
 Moreover, our collective efforts should be guided by the principle of Moral Governance as espoused by no less than the Chief Minister himself.

 I understand the Alternative Learning System is one modality we can use in the Bangsamoro for the benefit of our children and young people.
 As the name suggests, the ALS serves as a practical option to the existing formal instruction.
 ALS is especially beneficial for learners who, due to difficult circumstances, will need to avail of functional literacy skills outside of formal schooling.

 Of course, we cannot implement just any alternative learning system in the Bangsamoro.
 The ALS should be based on the existing socio-economic and cultural realities in the BARMM.
 And I hope this study by the World Bank will provide the Education Ministry the recommendations towards creating a viable alternative learning system in the Bangsamoro.
 We are